A Survey on Large Language Models for Recommendation: Discriminative LLMs for Recommendation

 \subsection{Prompt Tuning}

-Instead of adapting LLMs to different downstream recommendation tasks by designing specific objective functions, prompt tuning~\cite{lester2021power} tries to align the tuning object of recommendation with pre-trained loss through hard/soft prompts and label word verbalizer.
-For example,~\citeauthor{penha2020does}~(\citeyear{penha2020does}) leveraged BERT's Masked Language Modeling (MLM) head to uncover its understanding of item genres using cloze-style prompts.
+Instead of adapting LLMs to different downstream recommendation tasks by designing specific objective functions, prompt tuning~\cite{lester2021power} aims to align the objective of recommendation tuning with pre-trained loss, using hard/soft prompts and a label word verbalizer.
+As shown in Fig~\ref{fig:DLLM4rec} (b), due to the mask-based training commonly employed in DLLM, the role of the mentioned verbalizer is to establish a mapping between the words predicted by DLLM at the [MASK] position and the actual labels.
+This association allows for the linkage between the language model and the task, ensuring their alignment.
+For example,~\cite{penha2020does} leveraged BERT's Masked Language Modeling (MLM) head to uncover its understanding of item genres using cloze-style prompts.
 They further utilized BERT's Next Sentence Prediction (NSP) head and similarity (SIM) of representations to compare relevant and non-relevant search and recommendation query-document inputs.
-The experiment told that BERT, without any fine-tuning, can prioritize relevant items in the ranking process.~\citeauthor{yang2021improving}~(\citeyear{yang2021improving}) developed a conversational recommendation system with prompts, where a BERT-based item encoder directly mapped the metadata of each item to an embedding.
+The experiment showed that BERT, even without any fine-tuning, can prioritize relevant items in the ranking process.~\cite{yang2022improving} developed a conversational recommendation system with prompts, where a BERT-based item encoder directly mapped the metadata of each item to an embedding.
+Similarly, Shen et al~\cite{shen2023towards} developed a conversational recommendation system that incorporates user-item attribute fairness analysis.
+They achieved this by employing constructed prompt templates with placeholders (referred to as template-based result generation).
+These templates include non-preferential information such as names or relationships, which can implicitly indicate characteristics like race, gender, sexual orientation, geographical context, and religion.
+The analysis demonstrated that by combining train side masking and test side neutralization of non-preferential entities, the observed biases can be eliminated without compromising recommendation performance.
 Recently, Prompt4NR~\cite{zhang2023prompt} pioneered the application of the prompt learning paradigm for news recommendation.
 This framework redefined the objective of predicting user clicks on candidate news as a cloze-style mask-prediction task.
 The experiments found that the performance of recommendation systems is noticeably enhanced through the utilization of multi-prompt ensembling, surpassing the results achieved with a single prompt on discrete and continuous templates.
 This highlights the effectiveness of prompt ensembling in combining multiple prompts to make more informed decisions.